Hustlay

 Multi-project P&L✅ (the core concept)

-Split shared expenses across projects✅ Business tier
+Split shared expenses across projects✅ Pro tier

-Profit per hour per project✅ Pro tier
+Profit per hour per project✅ Max tier

-Time tracking✅ Pro tier
+Time tracking✅ Max tier

 Invoicing✅ Pro tier